Vaclav Smil: Position on energy

 Smil is skeptical that there will be a rapid transition to clean energy, believing it will take much longer than many predict.
 Smil said "I have never been wrong on these major energy and environmental issues because I have nothing to sell," unlike many energy companies and politicians.

-Smil noted in 2018 that coal, oil, and natural gas still supply 90% of the world's primary energy.
-Despite decades of growth in newer renewable energy technologies, the worldwide proportion of energy supplied by fossil fuels had increased since 2000.
-He emphasizes that "the greatest long-term challenge in the industrial sector will be to displace fossil carbon used in the production of primary iron, cement, ammonia and plastics" which account for 15% of the total fossil fuel consumption globally.
-Smil favours reducing demand for fossil fuels through energy conservation, and calls for having the price of energy reflect its real costs including greenhouse gas emissions.
+Smil noted in 2018 that coal, oil, and natural gas continue to make up 90% of the primary energy sources used in the world.
+Although renewable energy technologies have improved over time, the global share of energy produced from fossil fuels since 2000 has increased.
+Smil emphasizes that replacing the use of fossil carbon in the production of primary iron, cement, ammonia, and plastics is a significant and ongoing challenge in the industrial sector.
+Together, these industries account for 15% of the world's total fossil fuel consumption.
+Smil stresses the need for energy prices to reflect their true costs, including greenhouse gas emissions, and promotes a decrease in the demand for fossil fuels through energy-saving measures.